EVogel1999/nyble/content/posts/intro-solidity/index.md

-+++
+---
-title = "Intro to Solidity"
+title: "Intro to Solidity"
-date = "2022-08-15"
+date: "2022-08-15"
-cover = "img/intro-solidity.jpeg"
-author = "Emily Vogel"
-draft = "False"
+draft: "False"
-tags = ["solidity", "ethereum", "javascript"] description = "Solidity is a new and upcoming language that is used for EVM-based blockchain programming.
+tags: ["solidity", "ethereum", "javascript"]
+description: "Solidity is a new and upcoming language that is used for EVM-based blockchain programming.
 Learn some of the fundamentals behind the language by setting up a new hardhat project and coding a simple smart contract!"
-+++
+---

 # Introduction